platformsh/platformsh-docs/src/languages/php.md

 PHP is a popular scripting language designed especially for the web.
 It currently powers over 80% of websites.

-Platform.sh also supports HHVM, an alternative PHP engine developed by Facebook that includes several extensions to the PHP language, collectively called "Hack".

-Both are interchangeable from a configuration perspective, although code that uses Hack will only run on HHVM.

 ## Supported versions

 ### PHP